wix-incubator/wix-developers-example-apps/oauth-boilerplate/USERFLOW4TESTING.md

 # User flow for usability testing

-You can review the current user flow in Wix and where your app should trigger its email.
+You can review the current user flow in Wix and where your app should trigger its message.

 1. Customer views a site's products:
   ![view products](./images/view-products.png?raw=true)